ningpj/voron24/ERCF Notes.md

 Also in SS, RETRACT_LENGTH_TOOLCHANGE on each extruder defaults to 10mm and suspect this "may" possibly explain why some see occasional differences between standalone tip forming and in-print standalone tip forming when using this setup.
 I have this set to 0 on all extruders....that said, Im not sure under what circumstances slicer will actually generate the extra retraction as I havnt spotted it in generated gcode so far.

 Purge block gaps can be tuned by increasing home_position_to_nozzle but don't cause any problems in practice.
 If you see blobs on unload, you are likely dipping too far.
-If you see blobs on load, you may need to reduce home_position_to_nozzle or you have left off the negative sign on your extra loading distace setting.
+If you see blobs on load, you may need to reduce home_position_to_nozzle or you have left off the negative sign on your extra loading distance setting.

 Tips for eSUN ABS Grey and Natural White